 Undergraduate students have to take the tutor training course ENGL318: Writing Center Theory & Practice (a 3-unit course offered in spring semester or as tutorial) within their first year of employment.
 Alternatively, students can take EGNL315: TESOL and complete the internship requirement in the Writing Center.
 If you are interested in working for the CLU Wriitng Center as an Undergraduate Writing Consultant, please contact Dr. Scott Chiu (email@example.com) for requirements and qualifications.
 Thank you.

 - Graduate Students

 The Writing Center hires new Graduate Writing Consultants to work in the center for 10 hours a week.
-We welcome any graduate students who feel they enjoy assisting others with writing-related projects and presentations.
+We welcome any graduate students who are experienced writers and feel they enjoy assisting others with writing-related projects and presentations.
 The hours can accommodate your schedule.
 The primary job description is to consult with writers in the center and present in the classroom.
 You may also take part in projects and activities relevant to your studies.